 Supreme Court rules in favor of Black voters in Alabama redistricting case

-WASHINGTON (AP) — The Supreme Court on Thursday issued a surprising ruling in favor of Black voters in a congressional redistricting case, ordering the creation of a second district with a large Black population.
+WASHINGTON (AP) — The Supreme Court issued a surprising ruling Thursday in favor of Black voters in a congressional redistricting case, ordering the creation of a second district with a large Black population.

 The court had allowed the challenged map to be used for the 2022 elections and at arguments in October, the justices appeared willing to make it harder to use the voting rights law to challenge redistricting plans as racially discriminatory.